 Start-ups should stick to standardized policies and procedures from the beginning.
 It is usual for companies to enter into agreements due to operational needs.
 The policies for this should be set up.

-The agreements like shareholders’ or co-founders’ agreement, non-disclosure agreement, terms and conditions for website usage, etc., represents business’ concerns.
+The agreements like shareholders’ or co-founders’ agreement, non-disclosure agreement, terms and conditions for website usage, etc., represent business’ concerns.

 - Co-founders Agreement